bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 upgrade_notification
     Enable or disable a notification on the homepage of this Bugzilla installation when a newer version of Bugzilla is available.
 This notification is only visible to administrators.
-Choose "disabled", to turn off the notification.
-Otherwise, choose which version of Bugzilla you want to be notified about: "development_snapshot" is the latest release on the trunk; "latest_stable_release" is the most recent release available on the most recent stable branch;
+Choose :paramval:`disabled`, to turn off the notification.
+Otherwise, choose which version of Bugzilla you want to be notified about: :paramval:`development_snapshot` is the latest release on the trunk:paramval:`latest_stable_release` is the most recent release available on the most recent stable branch;
-    "stable_branch_release" the most recent release on the branch this installation is based on.
+    :paramval:`stable_branch_release` the most recent release on the branch this installation is based on.

 .. _param-administrative-policies: